nikitamishagin/netutils/README.md

 This project provides a Docker image based on Alpine with a collection of essential network utilities.
 These tools are useful for network diagnostics, testing, and troubleshooting.

+## Project Goals

+- Provide a convenient, ready-to-use image for in-cluster network diagnostics.
+- Keep the image lightweight while including essential tooling.
+- Offer a familiar Bash environment with autocompletion for productive interactive use.
+- Ensure compatibility with Kubernetes workflows (e.g., kubectl exec/debug).
+- Deliver an image tailored to **my own** requirements.

 ## Included Utilities

 The Docker image includes the following packages: